NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/neurodeskapp.md

 ## Launching Neurodesk App

-Neurodesk App can be launched from the GUI of your operating system by clicking the application's icon or by using `neurodeskapp` command from the command line.
+The Neurodesk App can be launched directly from your operating system's application menu, or by running the `neurodeskapp` command in the command line.

-Neurodesk App sets File Browser's root directory based on the launch method.

-- If launched from the application icon on GUI or by using `neurodeskapp` command without any arguments, then the default working directory is set as the root directory.
-The default working directory is user home directory but it can be customized from the Settings dialog.
+> Note that the Neurodesk App will set the File Browser's root directory based on the launch method used.
+The default working directory is the user's home directory - this can be customized from the Settings dialog.

 ## Sessions and Projects